 This 39% spillover ratio is higher than what is typically observed for programs with similar designs.
 These results are almost entirely driven by the responses of one ally (respondent 3).
 If the responses for this ally were omitted, the overall spillover ratio would be significantly lower.
 As such, the evaluation team conducted structured follow-up research with this ally to verify the accuracy of their responses.
 We conducted a phone interview with the customer to confirm their responses and to probe on the context behind them.
 Through this interview, we learned that the ally has historically been very active in the SBDI channel but has found the incentive submission process to be overly cumbersome in recent experiences, leading them to no longer submit eligible projects for incentives.
 While this information credibly supports the spillover rate the ally reported, it presents challenges when considering how to extrapolate these results and apply them prospectively.
 The evaluation team will consider how to appropriately utilize these results to support updates to the SBDI NTGR recommendation for 2025.

+2025 Updates

+Based on the findings detailed above and discussion during the annual SAG net-to-gross update process in 2024, Opinion Dynamics revisited the status of respondent 3 (detailed above) through a followup task detailed in our 2025 evaluation plan.

+Through this task, we found that respondent 3 has re-engaged with the program in 2025.
+Therefore, we recalculated the TA SO rate detailed in the memo above to indicate that all of respondent 3’s eligible projects are now being incentivized through the program.
+This change decreases the overall TA SO value to 3.75%, which we will recommend for application as part of the 2026 SAG NTG Update process.